 The Dark Ages period (or Early Middle Ages) is the early medieval period of western European history, usually specified as the time (476–800 AD) when there was no Roman (or Holy Roman) emperor in the West or, more generally, the period between about 500 AD and 1016 AD, which was marked by frequent warfare and a virtual disappearance of urban life.

 The Medieval Crusades were a series of military campaigns during the Middle Ages which formed as a response primarily to Moslem expansion into the Byzantine Empire and the European continent.
 The First Crusade occurred between 1095-1099 AD and The Ninth Crusade occurred between 1271–1272 AD.
-The four Crusader States formed as a result of the First Crusade which also resulted in the forming of the most prominent of the military orders - the Knights Templar, the Knights Hospitaller and the Teutonic Knights.
+The four Crusader States were formed as a result of the First Crusade which also resulted in establishing the most prominent of the military orders - the Knights Templar, the Knights Hospitaller and the Teutonic Knights.

 The Medieval Period, also referred to as the Middle Ages, typically is viewed as beginning in 500 AD, the Early Medieval Period, or 1000 AD, the High Medieval Period and lasting until the Renaissance of Europe, typically recognized as the 16th Century AD.